robjgb/fungirun/README.md

 - Need more help?
 [Check out our Help Center](https://help.glitch.com/) for answers to any common questions.
 - Ready to make it official?
 [Become a paid Glitch member](https://glitch.com/pricing) to boost your app with private sharing, more storage and memory, domains and more.

+Main branch is the frontend of the project.

+Backend belongs on the master branch